The Playdate not only has a crank but now its own speaker system

 Rainbow Six Extraction started off as a limited-time game mode – originally named Outbreak – in Rainbow Six Siege.

-Nintendo are also presenting at E3 in its traditional direct format.
+Nintendo is also presenting at E3 in its traditional direct format.
 The Japanese firm confirmed the date and time for its showcase recently.